edbecnel/RotoRouterPhaser/README.md

   - Displayed faintly on the board corners.
 - Active/inactive state is persisted in Save/Load snapshots.

+### 37) Touch / Tablet Rotation Support

+- Players can now rotate new placements without a keyboard.
+- On touch devices, tapping a legal empty cell enters **rotation mode** (ghost remains visible).
+- Use the new **⟲ CCW** and **⟳ CW** buttons to rotate the ghost track.
+- Tap the same cell again **or** press the **Place** button (now labeled **Confirm**) to finalize the placement.
+- While in this mode, the ghost no longer disappears when moving the pointer away from the board.
+- This improvement ensures complete touch/mouse parity for placement rotation.

 ---

 ## Updated Deck (with T/RT) — supersedes older counts